gmagro24/sgRNA-Analysis-on-POLR2A-Gene-/README.md

 source("scripts/Predictive_Effect_Models.R")
 ```
 #### OR for quick analysis
-Knit the reports as they source the required documents to from the report.
+Knit the reports as they source the required documents needed to generate the report.

 ## Author
 Gina Magro
 GitHub: gmagro24
 email: magro.g@northeastern.edu
 or
 email: Gina.Magro24@gmail.com